nicolasparada/node-httptools/README.md

 })
 ```

+You can capture parameters from the URL and save them to a variable with a curly braces syntax as shown there.
+It will capture until it finds a slash `/`.
+You can also use a wilcard `*` to capture anything.
 Inside the request context, you'll find a "params" object with all the URL parameters.
 Context can be filled with your own data.
 See [middleware](#middleware) below.